Chisomgold/sideprojs-PhD/README.md

 ```bash
 bash scripts/muthina.sh TCGA-LAML.somaticmutation_wxs.tsv.gz TCGA-LAML.methylation450.tsv.gz HM450.hg38.manifest.gencode.v36.probeMap 500
 ```
-You should get a list of 10 genes intersected in that region.
-You will also find 2 files: `unique_gene.txt` with a list of all the genes present in affected regions and `merged_output.tsv` with more info on chromosome locations and mutation and methylation values.
+You should get a list of 10 genes intersected in that region; that is, whose mutations may be associated with methylation differences.
+You will also find 2 files: `unique_gene.txt` with a list of all the genes present in affected regions and `merged_output.tsv` with more information on chromosome locations, mutation, and methylation values.